 Mediation, Arbitration, and Litigation in a Contested Divorce

 Litigation involves filing a case, going to court, and participating in mediation and/or arbitration.
 These alternative dispute resolutions, which are typically required in contested cases, offer parties an opportunity to discuss temporary protective orders, alleged abuse, alcohol and drug addiction, and property division in a controlled setting.
 However, someone can go to mediation, settle all their issues, and never have to enter litigation.

 A divorce can be either contested or uncontested.
 Contested means that there are issues the parties cannot agree on.
 The role of an attorney would be to represent one party during litigation and assist them in resolving the matter outside of court.

 Parties to an uncontested divorce can agree on their marital issues, and a lawyer’s role would entail drafting a separation agreement or marital property agreement.
-A steadfast contested divorce lawyer in Maryland would also draft the appropriate paperwork to be filed in court and represent their party in hearings in order to get them divorced.
+A steadfast lawyer in Maryland would also draft the appropriate paperwork to be filed in court and represent their party in hearings in order to get them through the contested separation.

 Mitigating the Situation

-Lawyers play an important role in contested divorces, because they give legal advice and recommend to a claimant how they should proceed.
+Lawyers play an important role in contested divorces because they give legal advice and recommend to a claimant how they should proceed.
 Legal counsel can explain relevant laws to a plaintiff and how they affect their particular set of facts and circumstances.
 A claimant in a contested divorce may need to decide whether they should continue to fight and contest certain matters or whether they could benefit from a settlement.
-A qualified Maryland contested divorce lawyer could explain either process, outline the costs of litigation, and represent a plaintiff during court hearings.
+A local lawyer could explain either process, outline the costs of litigation, and represent a plaintiff during court hearings.